Chinese patent medicine: Other countries

 In western countries, there is considerable variation of ingredients and in the proportions of ingredients in products sharing the same name.
 This is because the Chinese government allows foreign companies to apply for modifications of patent formulas to be sold outside of China.
-For example, Hebei [河北] brand Lĭfèi Wán (理肺丸 (lung-conditioning Wan)) contain Kadsura vine (fēngshāténg 风沙藤) and Morus alba leaf (sāngyè 桑叶), whereas Plum Flower [梅花] brand Lĭfèi Piàn (理肺片 (lung-conditioning tablets)) contains Schisandra chinensis fruit (wǔwèizǐ; 五味子) and Gecko flesh (géjiè; 蛤蚧) instead.
-Another example is Qīng Qì Huà Tán Wán (清气化痰丸 (Qi-clearing and sputum-dissolving Wan)).
-The Lanzou brand uses Mandarin orange peel (chénpí 陈皮).
-The Lanzhou Foci [蘭州佛慈]/Min Shan [岷山] brand and the Plum Flower brand do not, but use ginger rhizome (shēngjiāng 生姜).
+For example, Hebei 河北 brand Lĭfèi Wán contain Kadsura vine and Morus alba leaf, whereas Plum Flower 梅花 brand Lĭfèi Piàn contains Schisandra chinensis fruit and Gecko flesh instead.
+Another example is Qīng Qì Huà Tán Wán.
+The Lanzou brand uses Mandarin orange peel.
+The Lanzhou Foci (蘭州佛慈)/Min Shan (岷山) brand and the Plum Flower brand do not, but use ginger rhizome.

-For comparison, the monograph for Qīng Qì Huà Tán Wán in the 2020 edition of the PRC Pharmacopoeia uses chénpí 陈皮 and no ginger.
+For comparison, the monograph for Qīng Qì Huà Tán Wán in the 2020 edition of the PRC Pharmacopoeia uses and no ginger.
 The 2020 edition of the PRC Pharmacopoeia does not have a monograph for Lĭfèi Wán or Lĭfèi Piàn, though it has monographs with other preparations with Lĭfèi in the name.

+Examples

-Herbal formulas
+Classic formulas

 Chinese classic herbal formulas form the basis of Chinese patent medicine.
-These are the basic herbal formulas that students of traditional Chinese medicine learn.
+These are the basic herbal formulas that all students of traditional Chinese medicine learn.
 Many of these formulas are quite old.
-For example, "Liu Wei Di Huang Wan" (六味地黄丸 liù wèi dì huáng wán) was developed by Qian Yi (钱乙 Qián Yǐ) (c.
+For example, was developed by Qián Yǐ (钱乙) (c.
 1032–1113 CE).
-It was published in the "Xiao'er Yao Zheng Zhi Jue" (also known as "Key to Therapeutics of Children's Diseases" 小儿药证直诀 xiǎoér yào zhèng zhí jué) in 1119 by Qian Yi's student.
+It was published in the in 1119 by Qian Yi's student.
 Although Liu Wei Di Huang Wan can be prepared as a raw herb decoction (or herbal tea), it was originally created to be made into honey pills.
 The last word in Liu Wei Di Huang Wan, "Wan" (丸) means "pill".

 Under Chinese regulations, non-injection-type CPM applications based on a classical formula are given a fast-tracked approval process.
 The usual clinical studies for effectiveness and safety can be omitted, and only a pre-clinical safety study is required.
 More than a dozen new CPMs are approved every year, some based on classical formulas, others new inventions.